Amanda Levete

-Amanda Jane Levete (born 1955) is a British architect and the principal of AL_A.
+Amanda Jane Levete (born 17 November 1955) is a British architect and the principal of AL_A.
 While she worked as a partner at Future Systems, the company was awarded the 1999 Stirling Prize for their work on the Lord's Media Centre.
 She has also received several prizes and accolades for her work at AL_A.

 Early life and education

 Levete was born in Bridgend, South Wales.
 She attended St Paul's Girls' School in London and the Hammersmith School of Art, where she studied architecture before enrolling at the Architectural Association.
 Levete began her career as a trainee at Alsop & Lyall and later worked as an architect at the Richard Rogers Partnership.
-In 1985, as a co-founder of Powis & Levete, she was nominated for the RIBA's '40 under 40' exhibition.
+In 1985, as a co-founder of Powis & Levete, she was nominated for the RIBA's 40 under 40 exhibition.
 Levete became a partner at Future Systems alongside Jan Kaplický in 1989.
 She also served as a trustee of the arts organisation Artangel from 2000 to 2013 and as a trustee of the Young Foundation.
-She is currently a trustee of the Victoria and Albert Museum.
+As of 2026, Levete is a trustee of the Victoria and Albert Museum.

 Career

 Future Systems

-From 1989 - 2009 Amanda Levete was a partner alongside her partner Jan Kaplicky at Future Systems.
+From 1989 to 2009 Amanda Levete was a partner alongside her partner Jan Kaplicky at Future Systems.
 Notable projects include the RIBA Stirling Prize winning Lord’s Media Centre, and the Selfridges Birmingham store within the Bullring shopping centre.
 Their curvaceous buildings, made possible by new computer aided design technologies have been referred to as ‘blobitecture’.